 FEATURES: Multiple colors.
 10-year warranty.
 V-Brakes.
 Weighs 17.9 lb

-This Cleary model keeps things straightforward and classy.
-It comes in three colors (orange, green, and blue) and has a brown faux-leather saddle that looks very comfortable.
-This bike has no gears, so it’s better suited for newer riders who have just learned how to ride or are still learning.
+Woom Original 4keeps things straightforward and fun.
+It comes in a red or purple color and has a quality saddle that looks very comfortable.
+This bike has a 7-speed drivetrain, so it’s suitable for riders who know how to shift gears or who are ready to start learning how to shift.

-Cleary Owl has a pair of powerful Tektro V-brakes and wide knobby tires, so stopping and cornering is a breeze.
-The brake levers are ideal for smaller hands.
-The weight is a bit higher because of the steel frame, but steel is the most comfortable frame material there is.
+Woom Original 4 also has a pair of powerful V-brakes and wide knobby tires, so stopping and cornering is a breeze.
+Plus, the brake levers are ideal for smaller hands.
+The weight is lightweight at 17.9 lb thanks to the aluminum frame and fork, and the top tube is slanted for easier entry.